 - Store different file types: No company only uses one file type for everything they do.
 Beyond standard word processing documents, many documents systems manage virtually any type of document or file type such as PDFs, emails, images, spreadsheets, and more.

 - Share files with remote teams: As the remote workforce grows and becomes a permanent fixture of many industries, a document control system can also serve as a fundamental collaboration tool for easy, secure file-sharing.

 If you are looking for basic cloud storage for file-sharing, popular offerings such as Dropbox or Google Drive will do.
 But for enterprise customers, especially in regulated industries, these tools have serious drawbacks, such as:

 - Limited or no version control

 - Lack of support for multiple file types

-If you need enterprise-level content management, use this checklist to evaluate documents systems.
+If you need enterprise-level content and document management, use this checklist to evaluate documents systems.
 Do they offer: